splunk/public-o11y-docs/incident-intelligence/ingest-alerts/ingest-prometheus.rst

     "truncatedAlerts": 0
     }

-Example transformed JSON data for the example alert that is processed and saved as an alert in Incident Intelligence:
+Using this endpoint, your alert is ingested and transformed into a consistent format for Prometheus alerts in Incident Intelligence.
+This is an example of the transformed alert data that saved as an alert in Incident Intelligence:

 .. code-block:: json